 - LionGlobal SGD Enhanced Liquidity Fund (50% allocation)

-You’ll notice that their allocation is very similar to Syfe Cash+.
+Apart from this, you’ll notice that their allocation is very similar to Syfe Cash+.
 The only difference is that Syfe Cash+ contains a short-duration bond fund.
-Yes, this does mean that Cash+ is slightly riskier compared to Stashaway Simple, but The Frugal Fox is of the view that the extra return is worth the risk.
+While this does mean that Cash+ is slightly riskier compared to Stashaway Simple, we are of the view that the extra return is worth the risk.

 One thing we do appreciate is that Stashaway is the only provider to benchmark their cash management product to a risk index.
 This makes it easy to compare Stashaway Simple with Stashaway’s low-risk investment portfolios.